DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 is very low.

-Expert Psychologist Çiğdem Demirsoy, gave a statement in Yeni Şafak newspaper about marriage shows claiming, “Perception and expectations about marriage are shaped by family and close social circles.
-That is why I don’t believe these shows have a direct impact on the institution of marriage and the establishment of family”.
+Expert Psychologist Çiğdem Demirsoy, gave a statement in Yeni Şafak newspaper about marriage shows claiming, "Perception and expectations about marriage are shaped by family and close social circles.
+That is why I don't believe these shows have a direct impact on the institution of marriage and the establishment of family".
 Therefore stating, marriage shows have no interest in claiming or presenting anything different about couples meeting and getting married.